-Al-Rifai mosque is one of the most majestic constructions in Egypt.
+Al-Rifai Mosque is one of the most majestic constructions in Egypt.
 It’s located in "Midan al-Qal’a" in Cairo next to the Cairo Citadel and opposite the Mosque of Sultan Hassan.
-It’s Known in English as the Royal Mosque as the mosque was constructed by an order from Queen Khushyar Hanim, the mother of Khedive Isma’il Pasha in 1869 A.D, to replace the zawiya of al-Rifa’I (small mosque) with massive mosque resembling the mosque of Sultan Hassan in magnitude and height.
-It was designed to become a prayer house and a mausoleum for the royal family(The Descents of Mohammad Ali".
+It’s known in English as the Royal Mosque as the mosque was constructed by an order from Queen Khushyar Hanim, the mother of Khedive Isma’il Pasha in 1869 A.D, to replace the zawiya of al-Rifai (small mosque) with a massive mosque resembling the mosque of Sultan Hassan in magnitude and height.
+It was designed to become a prayer house and a mausoleum for the royal family "The Descents of Mohammad Ali".

-The mosque consists of two sections, the first section is the house of worship which consists of the Quibla iwan which was designed based on a bazilican style and contains three Riwaqs circled by four marble piers supporting the pointed arches while the ceiling was made from golden colored wood decorations.
-The Mihrab used to be cased with a colored marble and golden stalactites and is located in the center in the Qibla wall, as, for the Minbar, it was made of wood and decorated with ebony and ivory and located in the right side of the mihrab.
+Al-Rifai Mosque consists of two sections, the first section is the house of worship which consists of the Quibla iwan which was designed based on a basilican style and contains three Riwaqs circled by four marble piers supporting the pointed arches while the ceiling was made from golden colored wood decorations.
+The Mihrab used to be cased with colored marble and golden stalactites and is located in the center of the Qibla wall, as, for the Minbar, it was made of wood and decorated with ebony and ivory and located on the right side of the mihrab.